 1. Draw a simple food web.

 2. Explain why organisms not completely self sufficient.

 3. Explain environmental problems.

 4. Explain how organisms become extinct.

-2. Which of the following absorb sunlight energy directly?

-- A) Carnivores

-- B) Herbivores

-- C) Producers

-- D) Parasites

 1. Oxygen and other greenhouse gases cause warm the earth.
 2. Global warming may cause a rise in sea level.
 3. A reduction in biological diversity occurring worldwide.
 4. The main source of energy on earth is sun.